Exceptional zero formulas for anticyclotomic p-adic L-functions

 In this note we define anticyclotomic $p$-adic measures attached to a finite set of places $S$ above $p$, a modular elliptic curve $E$ over a general number field $F$ and a quadratic extension $K/F$.
 We study the exceptional zero phenomenon that arises when $E$ has multiplicative reduction at some place in $S$.
-In this direction, we obtain $p$-adic Gross-Zagier formulas relating derivatives of the corresponding $p$-adic L-functions to the extended Mordell-Weil group $E(K)$.
-We describe first the case $S=\{\mfp\}$ depicting the leading coefficient of the anticyclotomic $p$-adic $L$-function in terms of Darmon points.
-Our final result generalizes a recent result in \cite{fornea2021plectic} which uses the construction of plectic points due to Fornea and Gehrmann.
-We obtain a general formula for arbitrary $S$ that computes the $r$-th derivative of the $p$-adic L-function, where $r$ is the number of places in $S$ where $E$ has multiplicative reduction, in terms of plectic points and Tate periods of $E$.
+In this direction, we obtain $p$-adic Gross-Zagier formulas relating derivatives of the corresponding $p$-adic L-functions to the extended Mordell-Weil group of $E$.
+Our main result uses the recent construction of plectic points on elliptic curves due to Fornea and Gehrmann and generalizes their main result in \cite{fornea2021plectic}.
+We obtain a formula that computes the $r$-th derivative of the $p$-adic L-function, where $r$ is the number of places in $S$ where $E$ has multiplicative reduction, in terms of plectic points and Tate periods of $E$.

 \begin{small}

 \end{small}